smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 ## Have a look at the structure of the packaged project

-Let's have a look at the provided packaged project structure for our code.
+Let's have a look at the provided packaged project structure of our code.

 ``` bash
 .                             # packaged project directory